benbaptist/minecraft-wrapper/documentation/minecraft.rst

         Get the spawn point of the current world.

-        :Returns: Returns the spawn point of the current world.
+        :returns: Returns the spawn point of the current world.